-looking for a most profitable backup solution…
+looking for a more profitable backup solution…

 …or perhaps a more responsive partner?

 1.)
-Can I choose my own Hosting & Storage?
+Can I Choose My Own Hosting & Storage?

 Many providers of backup software want you to use their storage and not your own.